-The following lobo disciplinary dispositions will only take place after the teacher has taken the student down the hierarchy of the campus/classroom behavior management plan or the student has a severe offense.
+The following gradual disciplinary dispositions will only take place after the teacher has taken the student down the hierarchy's five steps of the campus/classroom behavior management plan or the student has had a major infraction.
 The offense may be the same or an accumulation of different offenses.